silecs/moodle-local-resourcenotif/README.md

 ## Purpose

-This Moodle plugin allows a teacher to notify course students by email when a new resource/activity is created or modified into a course.
+This Moodle plugin allows a teacher to notify course students by messaging when a new resource/activity is created or modified into a course.

 The notification is activated by an action performed by the teacher.
 This new action is shown in a new entry at the end of the *Edit* dropdown menu,